arainko/ducktape/README.md

 #### 3. *Case class to case class with config*

-As we established earlier, going from `Person` to `PersonButMoreFields` cannot happen automatically as the former doesn't have the `socialSecurityNo` field, but it has all the other fields so it's almost there, we just have to nudge it a lil' bit.
+As we established earlier, going from `Person` to `PersonButMoreFields` cannot happen automatically as the former doesn't have the `socialSecurityNo` field, but it has all the other fields - so it's almost there, we just have to nudge it a lil' bit.

 We can do so with field configurations in 3 ways:
   1. Set a constant to a specific field with `Field.const`
   2. Compute the value for a specific field by applying a function with `Field.computed`
   3. Use a different field in its place - 'rename' it with `Field.renamed`
+  4. Grab all matching fields from another case class with `Field.allMatching`

 ```scala
 import io.github.arainko.ducktape.*